Similar Projects

 Ants-Review is a blockchain protocol for incentivizing open and anonymous peer review proposed in 2021 by Bianca Trovò (Sorbonne University) and Nazzareno Massari (MakerDAO).
 Winner of ETHTurin Hackathon in 2020, this protocol has only been implemented as a proof of concept.

 VitaDAO’s The Longevity Decentralized Review (TLDR) is an on-demand peer review service.
 Articles from preprint servers are auto-posted daily for review.
 Reviewers are incentivized to review these papers and receive a share of the donations given to TLDR.
-Papers and reviews of papers are upvoted by users to quantitatively measure quality.
+Papers and reviews of papers are upvoted by users to measure quality quantitatively.
 In addition, authors can upvote and comment on reviews to improve feedback and help determine payouts.

-DARPA developed the Systematizing Confidence in Open Research and Evidence (SCORE) program to develop and deploy automated tools to assign "confidence scores" to different social and behavioural science research results and claims.
+DARPA developed the Systematizing Confidence in Open Research and Evidence (SCORE) program to develop and deploy automated tools to assign "confidence scores" to different social and behavioral science research results and claims.
 This research relied on surveys and prediction markets to assess the replicability of SBS papers.

 SCINET is a decentralized research and investment platform focused on the life sciences.
 Built on the Internet Computer blockchain, it allows retail and institutional investors to invest directly in research and technology with security and authenticity.
 It is not concerned with evaluating the reliability of existing papers, reputation staking or downstream processes.

-These projects mostly are led by academics, which tempers their desire to replace the current system radically.
+These projects are led mainly by academics, which tempers their desire to replace the current system radically.
 As Simine Vazire, professor of psychology at the University of Melbourne and editor-in-chief of Psychological Science, conceded on a Freaknomics podcast, "Our field doesn’t have a culture of open criticism.
 It’s not considered okay."
 For this reason, validation is best done by people outside the system as it is in cybersecurity.
 Referee represents a more radical vision for knowledge curation but is very open to working with members of these projects to advance our mutual objectives.

 Last updated